 session at the Art Historians’ Annual Conference in March 2012

 which explored strategies of naivety in contemporary painting.
-His upcoming article on Luc Tuymans examines the legacy of Postmodernism in the reception of the artist's work.
+His recent article on Luc Tuymans examines the legacy of Postmodernism in the reception of the artist's work.

 Stephen is interested in art